Potaaeeto/PokemonReact/README.md

 ## Tasks 🧐

-✓ Creation of all the layout, responsive frontend
+✓ Creation of the layout, responsive frontend

-✓ Used of Pokeapi's API to get the list of pokemon, info on a pokemon, the list of types and the list of pokemon for each type
+✓ Use of Pokeapi's API to get the list of pokemon, info on a pokemon, the list of types and the list of pokemon for each type

 ✓ Displaying a random pokemon and its info on the Home page

-✓ Displaying all Pokemon

-✓ Displaying information on each Pokemon
+✓ Displaying all Pokemon and information on each Pokemon

-✓ Displaying all types

-✓ Displaying the list of pokemon for each type
+✓ Displaying all types and the list of pokemon for each type

 ✓ Implementing pagination

-✓ Used of states
+✓ Use of states

 ✓ Loading screen